25.4 MB (2.7 MB compressed)

 HERVE CONGE, ISM / SCIENCE PHOTO LIBRARY HERVE CONGE, ISM / SCIENCE PHOTO LIBRARY

 Archaeopteryx fossil.
 Close-up of the fossilised remains of an Archaeopteryx lithographica dinosaur.
 A. lithographica lived during the late Jurassic period (around 150 million years ago).
-It had feathered wings composed of three clawed fingers (seen here) but retained some dinosaur characters, including small teeth and a long tail.
+It had feathered wings composed of three clawed fingers (shown here) but retained some dinosaur characters, including small teeth and a long tail.
 It is thought to have been a transitional species between theropod dinosaurs and birds.

 Model release not required.
 Property release not available.